psp515/SimpleEncryption/README.md

 # SimpleEncryption

 ## Short Description
-Simple console app that encode/decode given string (in future encoding content in .txt file).
+Simple console app that encode/decode given string.
 App is using simple ciphers, cipher list below.

 ### Enocde
-User writes the message in console (in future copies txt file route) then app is randomly selecting 3 ciphers, encoding the message with use of selected ciphers and creating DecodeKey.
+User writes the message in console then app is randomly selecting 3 ciphers, encoding the message with use of selected ciphers and creating DecodeKey.

 Last thing is checking if Encoding was succesfull, it means app is decoding message with key and checking if decoded message equals message.